How To Feed A Loon

 • ½ cup tahini

-• 2 tbsp lemon juice fresh, usually from 1 large lemon
+• 2 tablespoon lemon juice fresh, usually from 1 large lemon

-• 2 tbsp extra-virgin olive oil plus extra, for garnish
+• 2 tablespoon extra-virgin olive oil plus extra, for garnish

 • black pepper for garnish